 Capital spending for 2021 is expected to be funded primarily through cash generated from operations and borrowing under existing credit facilities.
 Planned capital expenditures in 2021 at Kronos and CompX will primarily be to maintain and improve the cost-effectiveness of our facilities.
-In addition, Kronos' capital expenditures in the area of environmental compliance, protection and improvement include expenditures which are primarily focused on increased operating efficiency but also result in improved environmental protection, such as lower emissions from our manufacturing plants.
+It is possible we will delay planned capital projects based on market conditions.